 If you have recently been diagnosed with chordoma, we want you to know that you are not alone.
 The Chordoma Foundation and many chordoma survivors are here to support you on your journey.
 We believe passionately that every chordoma patient deserves to benefit from our collective knowledge and wisdom about chordoma to be able to make informed decisions that will lead to the best possible outcomes.

 The steps on this page are a path to finding the information and resources you need to successfully navigate your new diagnosis.

 Knowledge is power when it comes to dealing with chordoma.
-These pages contain the basic information you need to know about the disease.
+These pages, resources, and videos contain the basic information you need to know about the disease.